Bread and Italy, A Perfect Pair

 Although pizza, spaghetti and other pastas are normally associated with Italy, bread plays an extremely large role in the diets of most Italians.
 There is rarely a meal served in Italy where bread is not included.
 Italy and the word "bread" just seem to go together as a pair.

-The roots of bread in Italy go far back in time.
+It is pretty clear that the roots of bread making in Italy go far back in time.
 The average Italian will consume half a pound of bread a day.
 All Italian bread is not the same, however.
 This is a common misconception - that Italian bread is only one type of bread.
 If you travel to various cities in Italy, you'll discover that each area has its own distinct recipe for making bread.

 Introduction by Candice Pardue

-- Prepare the dough by mixing together (also with the aid of a bread a machine)
+- Prepare the dough by mixing together (also with the aid of a bread machine or a mixer)

 - 1 and ½ cup of warm water

 - 1 and ½ tea spoon of salt

 - 1 and ½ tea spoon of yeast

 - 3 cups of flour